adamwiggins/clockwork/README.md

 module Clockwork

+  # required to enable database syncing support
+  Clockwork.manager = ManagerWithDatabaseTasks.new

   sync_database_tasks model: MyScheduledTask, every: 1.minute do |instance_job_name|
     # Where your model will acts as a worker:
     id = instance_job_name.split(':').last